The Rochester Meditation Center presents:

 readings; the MP3s are recordings of the Thursday

-evening sessions at the RMC; and a complete archive
+evening sessions at the RMC; and an archive

 WISDOM WABN Themed Thursday Evening